nzaker/ATOMAP/doc/contribute.rst

 ^^^^^^^^^^
 1. `What is git? <https://www.git-scm.com/about>`_
 2. Atomap follows the Style Guide for Python Code.
 These are just some rules for consistency that you can read all about in the `Python Style Guide <https://www.python.org/dev/peps/pep-0008/>`_.
-3. Write tests and documentation.
+3. Write tests
+4. Write documentation.
+5. The Python programming language, `for beginners <https://www.python.org/about/gettingstarted/>`_.